transd-lang/transd/CODE_OF_CONDUCT.md

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community

 ## Attribution